cfe-lab/Kive/INSTALL.md

 in-memory SQLite database with this command:

     ./manage.py test --settings shipyard.test_settings

+This also reduces the amount of console output produced by the testing.
-This may have slightly different behaviour from the PostgreSQL database, so you should occasionally run the tests with the default settings.
+Testing with a SQLite database may have slightly different behaviour from the PostgreSQL database, so you should occasionally run the tests with the default settings.
+Alternatively, to run the tests with all the default settings but with reduced console output:

+    ./manage.py test --settings shipyard.test_settings_pg

 See [the Django documentation][unit-tests] for details on running specific tests.

 If you want to time your unit tests to see which ones are slowest, [install HotRunner][hotrunner].